The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 puppet is not able to create /var/lib/puppet/ssl/private_keys/myserver.com.pem for some reason.

-#4 Updated by Stefan Schulte about 2 years ago
+#4 Updated by Stefan Schulte over 2 years ago

 If puppet runs for the first time and you do not have your final